 These are the herbs found in Amena's Sea Mineral Products along with properties attributed to them (please read the disclaimer).
-This information is widely available in books about herbs, botanical journals, the internet.
+This information is widely available in books about herbs, botanical journals, the internet, research journals.
 We encourage you to do your own research.
 Our founder Gerry Amena came from Europe and also worked with the Medical Corps of the Dutch Army in Indonesia.
 In both places, and at his time of being, especially during the 2nd world war.
 He learnt that many plants have properties that can help sustain wellness in an environment where it was not always possible to get medical help.
 He developed his formulas with the intent to help the body help itself.

 Disclaimer:The statements made regarding these products and/or ingredients are for education purposes only have not been evaluated by the Therapeutic Goods Administration.
 The efficacy of these products has not been confirmed by TGA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any product.
 While these herbs have been used traditionally for healing, we at Amena's Sea Minerals make no such claim and although we are giving you Information that is widely available, we do not state or infer that our nutritional products should be used as a healing modality.

 Sheep Sorrel is also known as sour weed and red sorrel (USA)

 Sheep Sorrel has been used as a medicinal herb for centuries.
 It is quoted as a herb of healing in the 16th century novel Don Quixote.
 Pliny and Dioscorides mention sheep sorrel and its contemporary use in the 1st century AD.
-The Native Americans used Sheep Sorrel medicinally according to the traditions of the tribe, for instance the Aleut and Cherokee used it dermatologically for many skin conditions, the Mohegans for gastrointestinal conditions, and the Squaxin as a tuberculosis remedy.
-In the 1920's nurse Renee Caisse observed Chippewa Indians using a concoction including Sheep Sorrel as a cancer cure and based her famous Essiac tea around Sheep Sorrel, Burdock Root, Turkish Rhubarb and Slippery Elm.
+The Native Canadian Ojibway used Sheep Sorrel medicinally according to the traditions of the tribe, for instance the Aleut and Cherokee used it dermatologically for many skin conditions, the Mohegans for gastrointestinal conditions, and the Squaxin as a tuberculosis remedy.
+In the 1920's nurse Renee Caisse1. observed Chippewa Indians using a concoction including Sheep Sorrel as a cancer cure and based her famous Essiac tea around Sheep Sorrel, Burdock Root, Turkish Rhubarb and Slippery Elm.
 The Sheep Sorrel to target the cancer and the others to cleanse the blood.

 Anti cancer - destruction of cells